Samson-tech-code/diabetes-prediction-ml/README.md

 # Diabetes Prediction using Machine Learning

  # 📌 Project Overview
-This project applies machine learning techniques to predict the likelihood of diabetes in patients based on medical and lifestyle data.
+This project applies machine learning techniques to predict diabetes risk in patients based on medical and lifestyle data. **Using the Pima Indians Diabetes Database**, I developed and compared three classification models to identify individuals at higher risk, achieving **77.9% accuracy** with Random Forest.

-It demonstrates skills in **data cleaning**, **exploratory data analysis (EDA)**, **feature engineering**, and **model evaluation** using real-world healthcare data.
+**Key Skills Demonstrated:**

+- Data cleaning & preprocessing with missing value imputation
+- Exploratory Data Analysis (EDA) with statistical visualizations
+- Machine learning model development & hyperparameter tuning
+- Feature importance analysis for healthcare insights
+- Model evaluation using ROC-AUC, precision, recall, and F1-score

 ## Objective
 - Develop a predictive model to identify individuals at higher risk of diabetes.